palpasa4/Vrit-Task-B/README.md

 # Vrit Task B

 ### Set up instructions:
-1. Install Node.js
+1. Install Node.js:
    First, you need to install Node.js.
 Node.js is a JavaScript runtime used to build and run React apps.
-•	Download and install Node.js from the link: https://nodejs.org/en/download .
+- Download and install Node.js from the link: https://nodejs.org/en/download .
-•	During installation, npm (Node Package Manager) will be installed automatically. npm is used to install libraries and dependencies for your React project.
+- During installation, npm (Node Package Manager) will be installed automatically. npm is used to install libraries and dependencies for your React project.
-To check if Node.js and npm were installed correctly, run these commands in your terminal: node -v npm -v
+- To check if Node.js and npm were installed correctly, run these commands in your terminal: node -v npm -v

-2. Create a React Project
+3. Create a React Project:
-To create a new React project, use the following command in your terminal: npx create-react-app kanban-board-react
+- To create a new React project, use the following command in your terminal: npx create-react-app kanban-board-react
 This will generate a new folder named kanban-board-react with all the necessary files for a React app.

-3. Navigate to the Project Directory
+5. Navigate to the Project Directory
 Change to the newly created project directory: cd kanban-board-react

-4. Clone the Repository Files
+6. Clone the Repository Files
 Clone the Kanban board files from your GitHub repository: bash git clone https://github.com/palpasa4/Vrit-Task-B.git .
 This will bring in the necessary Kanban board files into your project.

-5. Install Project Dependencies
+7. Install Project Dependencies
 Once the files are cloned, install the necessary dependencies such as react-beautiful-dnd using terminal command: npm install react-beautiful-dnd

-6. Start the Development Server
+8. Start the Development Server
 After installing the dependencies, start the development server to view the Kanban board in your browser using the terminal command: npm start
 This will open the application at http://localhost:3000 in your default browser.